Will A Tide Clock Work For My Location?

 • If the difference between the high tides is significantly different each day, or is not close to 12 hours and 25 minutes, then unfortunately a tide clock is likely to be unsuitable for this location.

 • Customers often ask about tides abroad when purchasing a tide clock for a friend or family member.
+Our tide clocks can be used worldwide!
 Simply follow the method above to check their local tide - it's usually absolutely fine.

 What To Watch Out For